Chris McCart, Ph.D.

 Professional memberships: National Association for Interpretation, North American Association for Environmental Education, Assocation for Outdoor Recreation and Education, the Association for Experiential Education, and the Association for Moral Education.

 Selected projects: EETAP Instructional Grant, WILD about Mountain Lions Education Project, NAI CIT Reviewer, Youth Climbing & Fitness grant, Linking Girls to the Land grant.
 In addition, Chris has coordinated numerous pre-service and in-service educator workshops for Project WILD, Project Learning Tree and The Leopold Education Project.
-At UNH, Chris served as a teaching assistant for Water Based Experiences, Top-Rope Rock Climbing, Winter Backpacking, and Regression Analysis.
+At UNH, served as a teaching assistant for Water Based Experiences, Top-Rope Rock Climbing, Winter Backpacking, and Regression Analysis.

 Recreational interests: Fly fishing, cross country skiing, kayaking, backpacking, road biking, nature study, and trail running.